scaleway/terraform-provider-scaleway/docs/data-sources/lb_ip.md

 - `reverse` - The reverse domain associated with this IP.

-- `lb_id` - The associated load-balancer ID if any
+- `lb_id` - The associated load-balancer ID if any.

+- `tags` - The tags associated with this IP.

 - `organization_id` - (Defaults to [provider](../index.md#organization_id) `organization_id`) The ID of the organization the LB IP is associated with.